MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-on-machine-group-v0.md

 **`RemoveAdditionalFilesFlag`** - **Remove Additional Files at Destination**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the option to delete files on the Web App that have no matching files in the Web App zip package.
+Selects the option to delete files on the Web App that have no matching files in the Web App zip package.
 <!-- :::editable-content-end::: -->
 <br>